Saahil18/Adversarial-training-for-Monocular-Depth-Estimation/README.md

 ### Purpose

 The `generating_images` folder contains scripts designed to create or preprocess images that will be used in the depth estimation tasks.
-This may include:

-- Generating synthetic images.
-- Preprocessing real-world images.
-- Creating specific image datasets required by DenseDepth and MonoDepth2.
+This includes generating synthetic images, preprocessing real-world images, and creating specific datasets required by DenseDepth and MonoDepth2.

 ### Key Files

-- **image_generator.py**: Script for generating synthetic images with specific characteristics.
+- **image_generator.py**: Generates synthetic images with specific characteristics.
-- **preprocess_images.py**: A tool to resize, crop, and normalize images to fit the input requirements of the depth models.
+- **preprocess_images.py**: Resizes, crops, and normalizes images to fit the input requirements of the depth models.
 - **dataset_splitter.py**: Splits the generated or collected images into training, validation, and test sets.

 ### Usage